Skip to content

 What is Peer Support?

-As explained in the video, peer support “occurs when people with shared lived experience connect with each other.
-The bond that results can create mutual empathetic experiences that foster growth and recovery.”
+As explained in the video, peer support occurs when people with shared lived experience connect with each other.
+The bond that results can create mutual empathetic experiences that foster growth and recovery.

-people receiving peer support, no matter the format, is that both people have shared lived experience.
-Lived experience is just as expansive as peer support, relating to things like the experience of raising children, being a member of a marginalized community, and much more.
+Peer support can be informal (like friends going to coffee) or formal (with a professional peer supporter providing a service to someone else).
+But one thing that connects people receiving peer support, no matter the format, is that both people have shared lived experience.
+‘Lived experience’ is just as expansive as peer support, relating to things like the experience of raising children, being a member of a marginalized community, and much more.
 In behavioral health, we often talk about our lived experience of experiencing mental health or substance use challenges.
-Peer supporters openly share their lived experience of challenge and recovery with others to imbue hope, deepen connection, and explore what is meaningful to others.
+Peers openly share their lived experience of challenge and recovery with others to imbue hope, deepen connection, and explore what is meaningful to others.

 • Recovery-oriented (meaning that peer support focuses on what people want and need to achieve a meaningful life, harnessing people’s strengths and recognizing there are multiple pathways of recovery);

-• Person-centered (meaning that peer support is driven by goals, needs, and hopes of the person receiving services, not by the peer supporter or anyone else); Voluntary (meaning that peer support services are always contingent upon the choice of the person receiving services);
+• Person-centered (meaning that peer support is driven by goals, needs, and hopes of the person receiving services, not by the peer supporter or anyone else);

-• Relationship-focused (meaning that peer support is a relationship that prioritizes trust, empathy, respect, collaboration, and mutuality above all else); and Trauma-informed (meaning that peer support focuses on people’s strengths and promotes a relationship built on safety and empowerment, as defined by the person receiving support).
+• Trauma-informed (meaning that peer support focuses on people’s strengths and promotes a relationship built on safety and empowerment, as defined by the person receiving support).

-Does Peer Support work?
+Does Peer Support Work?

 • Increased self-esteem and confidence

-• Increased sense of control and ability to bring about changes in their lives Raised empowerment scores
+• Increased sense of control and ability to bring about changes in their lives

-• Increased sense that treatment is responsive and inclusive of needs Increased sense of hope and inspiration
+• Increased sense that treatment is responsive and inclusive of needs

-• Increased empathy and acceptance (camaraderie) Increased engagement in self-care and wellness Increased social support and social functioning
+• Increased engagement in self-care and wellness

-• Reduced hospital admission rates and longer community tenure Decreased substance use and depressio
+• Reduced hospital admission rates and longer community tenure

 What are your Feelings